 Extreme heat and humidity are in the forecast for Madison this week.

 As temperatures increase, so does the possibility for heat-related illnesses.
 When your body isn’t able to properly cool itself, you’re at greater risk for heat exhaustion, heat stroke, heat rash, or cramps.
-For temperatures over 80 degrees, outdoor activities, including UW-Madison Precollege and Youth Programs, should mandate all participants have water bottles or take water breaks every 15 minutes as a group.
+For temperatures over 80 degrees, be sure to have drinking water and take frequent water breaks.

 Some signs of heat-related illnesses: